OpenSwitchNOS/openswitch-ops/docs/layer3_interface_cli.md

 `[no] ipv6 address <address/prefix> [secondary]`

 #### Description
-This command configures an IPv6 address to the specified interface.
+Configures an IPv6 address to the specified interface.

 #### Authority
 Admin.